-Many items around our homes need to be replaced regularly in order to avoid unpleasant consequences, but a lot of them are pretty obvious.
-For instance, you know you need to replace a bouquet of fresh flowers when the flowers start to wilt.
-And you probably know to replace your kitchen towels when you notice permanent stains or holes.
-But not everything that needs to be replaced in your home is quite as obvious as flowers or towels!
+Many household items need to be replaced regularly in order to avoid unpleasant consequences, but a lot of them are pretty obvious.
+You know you need to replace a bouquet of flowers when it starts to wilt, and you know it’s time to replace your kitchen towels when they develop stains or holes.

-Dried leafy herbs nest to be should be replaced once per year.
-Ground spices can be replaced every 2 years, and whole spices will last for up to 4 years.
+Dried herbs should be replaced about once per year.
+Ground spices can be replaced every other year, while whole spices can stay fresh for up to 4 years.

-You should shoot to replace your eye makeup (like mascara and eyeliner) every 3 months in order to avoid bacterial growth that could cause an eye infection.
-Toss out powders, including eyeshadow, foundation, blush, and bronzer, after 2 years.
+You should shoot to replace your eye makeup (like mascara, eyeliner, etc.) every 3 months in order to avoid bacterial growth that could cause an eye infection.
+For powders like eyeshadow, foundation, blush, and bronzer, replace them after 2 years.
 Liquid and cream makeup will last about 1 year.

-Replace your toothbrush (or the brush head on your electric toothbrush) every 3 months or so.
-Your toothbrush can harbor bacteria over time, and the bristles can fray and wear out.
-Replacing your toothbrush regularly ensures you’re getting your teeth and gums are getting properly cleaned every time you brush your teeth!
+Replace your toothbrush (or the brush head for your electric toothbrush) every 3 months or so.
+Doing so will ensure your teeth and gums are getting properly cleaned every time you brush your teeth!

 5. Water Filter